jaykay0408/dmcar-new/README.md

 - test-control.py	: test program for controlling servos

 - test-servo.py		: test program for servo

-- picar			: directory for servoes (2 back wheels and 1 front
-			: wheels) in a car
-			: mostly doesn't have to change

 - model_stop_not_stop	: directory for building stop_not_stop.model for
 			: dmcar.py